SoutrikMukherjee/web-agent-toolkit/README.md

 ## Disclaimer

 This repository is a demonstration and not an official BrowserOS product.
-It is intended solely to showcase the author’s technical abilities and understanding of browser agents.
+It is intended solely to showcase the my technical abilities and understanding of browser agents.
 Use responsibly and at your own risk.